 AM students must complete their undergraduate degree(s) in 8 semesters, or 10 semesters for students in select dualdegree programs.
 Undergraduate students in uncoordinated dual degrees are ineligible for the AM program.
 AM students may double-count up to three graduate-level courses towards both their undergraduate and the graduate degrees.
 AM students may also take additional graduate-level courses (which cannot be counted towards the undergraduate degree) during their undergraduate program(s) to complete their MSE degrees in fewer than 2 additional semesters (after they graduate from their undergraduate program(s)).
-AM students may be enrolled in no more than 50% graduate-level courses during a single semester before they graduate from their undergraduate program(s).

-Students will only be able to take up to 3 CUs of graduate level (5000+) courses, prior to matriculation into AM, to count towards the master's degree.
+No more than 50% of courses during a single semester may be designated for the master's degree before Accelerated Master's students graduate from their undergraduate program(s).
+Students may count up to 3 CUs of graduate level (5000+) courses taken prior to matriculation into the AM program to count towards the master's degree.
 These courses must be used only as double counted courses, counting towards both the undergraduate and master's degrees.
 Any additional graduate level (5000+) courses (beyond the 3 CUs) taken prior to matriculation into the AM program will not be eligible to count towards the master's degree.
 These courses will remain only on the undergrad transcript.
+4000-level courses cross-listed as 5000-level courses may be counted towards the MSE degree only if they were taken prior to matriculation into the AM program and they must be double-counted.
 AM students can only count graduate courses taken at the University of Pennsylvania towards the master's degree.
 No transfer credit, study abroad, or study away courses will be accepted.